sourav2342/boostrap/README.md

     Cascading order: Make sure that your CSS rules are being applied in the correct order.
 CSS rules are applied in a cascading order, with later rules taking precedence over earlier rules.
 If there are conflicting rules for the same element, the last one defined will be applied.

+use webite fontawesome to find the icon which provides a cdn.